brandonregard/expenseallocation/readme.md

-expenseallocation is a small library to calculate a department and/or manager's monthly expense allocation based on the number and types of employees reporting to the manager or contained withtin the department.
+**expenseallocation** is a small library to calculate a department and/or manager's monthly expense allocation based on the number and types of employees reporting to the manager or contained withtin the department.
 Default types and allocations can be adjusted in the Employee class.

 Default Types/Allocations:
 * Manager = 300
 * Developer = 1000
 * QA Tester = 500

+Assumptions:
+* Departments must have a department head (manager).
+* Employee names are unique within a department.

 Example usage: